Chart Color Schemes

 Zillmere displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Zillmere dwelling structure, as per the latest Census, consisted of 55.0% houses and 45.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-Brisbane metro had 73.5% houses and 26.5% other dwellings.
-Home ownership in Zillmere was 18.5%, with mortgaged dwellings at 27.2% and rented ones at 54.4%.
-Median monthly mortgage repayment in the area was $1,677, below Brisbane metro's $1,863.
-Median weekly rent in Zillmere was $350, compared to Brisbane metro's $380.
-Nationally, Zillmere's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.
+Zillmere's dwelling structures, as per the latest Census, comprised 55.0% houses and 45.1% other dwellings.
+In Brisbane metro, this was 73.5% houses and 26.5% other dwellings.
+Home ownership in Zillmere stood at 18.5%, with mortgaged dwellings at 27.2% and rented ones at 54.4%.
+The median monthly mortgage repayment was $1,677, lower than Brisbane metro's $1,863.
+Median weekly rent was $350, compared to Brisbane metro's $380.
+Nationally, Zillmere's mortgage repayments were below the Australian average of $1,863 and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing